Noroff-FEU-Assignments/cross-course-project-NehGuk/README.md

 - UI: Typography, colour palette and layout component choices: Can apply basic knowledge about identity elements such as typography, color and graphic elements and perform simple development or editing of visual elements for on-screen use (3 points);
 - Report: Includes a thorough report (1 point).

-_Comment: The site has a very nice use of colour, and it’s easy to understand overall.
+_Feedback from instructor: The site has a very nice use of colour, and it’s easy to understand overall.
 The user experience is smooth, easy to navigate and master, with great user feedback & guidance.
 Keep consistency in mind for your site; the sizing & placing of the pages, text and elements across the website should be the same across the pages.
 Your mobile version works really well!_

 ## Contributing